-- 1)You must log onto Moodle within the first two weeks to stay enrolled in the class. - 2) All papers are to be loaded in the Moodle portal by the deadline in Microsoft Word.
+1)You must log onto Moodle within the first two weeks to stay enrolled in the class.

+- 2) All papers are to be loaded in the Moodle portal by the deadline in Microsoft Word.
 Papers not submitted in Word will not be accepted and must be submitted again.
-All penalties will apply. - 3) Late papers will be penalized 5%.
+All penalties will apply. - 3) Late papers will be penalized 5 points.
 After six days, they will lose 10 points.
 After 13 days, they will lose 20 points.
-No paper will be accepted that is more than 14 days late. - 4) No paper will be accepted if it is submitted any way other than the Moodle platform.
+No paper will be accepted that is more than 14 days late. - 4) No paper will be accepted if it is submitted in any way other than the Moodle platform.
 In other words, no paper will be accepted if it is submitted via email.
-It will be considered late until it is submitted on Moodle. - 5) No assignment will be accepted after Monday of the final week of class. - 6) It is highly unlikely that you can pass the course without submitting all the assignments - 7)Because this is a Communication-based course, correct spellings, grammar, and punctuation are expected in all assignments. - 8) When sending me emails, please use your Gmail email address.
-Please do not use Moodle to send emails - 9) Please communicate with me via my Amberton email address: VNyamandi@amberton.edu - 10) To be considered present, you must answer the first discussion question within the first two weeks of class. - 11) 11)If your paper scores more than 20% plagiarism on Turnitin, this is unacceptable, and you will receive a zero. - (This section adapted from various sources)
+It will be considered late until it is submitted on Moodle. - 5) No assignment will be accepted after Monday of the final week of class. - 6) It is highly unlikely that you can pass the course without submitting all the assignments

+7)Because this is a Communication-based course, correct spellings, grammar, and punctuation are expected in all assignments.

+- 8) When sending me emails, please use your Gmail email address.
+Please do not use Moodle to send emails 9) Please communicate with me via my Amberton email address: VNyamandi@amberton.edu - 10) To be considered present, you must answer the first discussion question within the first two weeks of class.
+11)If your assignment has a similarity score of more than 20% on Turnitin, this is considered plagiarism in this course and is unacceptable, and you will receive a zero.

+(This section adapted from various sources)